-Globe-trotting thriller Jack Ryan returns for an explosive second season this autumn on Amazon Prime Video.
+Globe-trotting thriller Jack Ryan returns for an explosive season two this autumn on Amazon Prime Video.

 The classic Tom Clancy character has been reinvented with John Krasinski playing the CIA analyst and unexpected hero.
 Thrust into the deadly world of field operations, the new Jack Ryan is an up-to-the-minute reimagining of the iconic American leading man.